andrewfstratton/quando/docs/install_local_cloud.md

   - move the PC offline
   - or copy the contents of C:\Quando to a USB and then transfer to the Offline PC

-**Updating Quando**
+**Updating Quando:Cloud**

-You can update Quando by repeating the above steps.
+You can update Quando:Cloud by repeating the above steps.

 </details>
 <details><summary>B. Online Installation - with updates available</summary>

 This option allows a PC to be used:
-  - as a 'Server' for other 'Client/Display' PCs.
-The Client/Display PCs must be connected to the Server, e.g. by HomePlug, Ethernet or Wifi.
+  - to allow access to a local Quando:Cloud for other 'Client/Display' PCs.
+The Client/Display PCs must be connected to the PC running Quando:Cloud, e.g. by HomePlug, Ethernet or Wifi.
   - by non programming skilled _Inventors_ who invent interactions that can be automatically (re)deployed to Display PCs.
   - by programming skilled Block/framework Developers to add new devices, services, etc.  This option is detailed separately.